giridhar7632/firebase-database/README.md

   messagingSenderId: "684489897467",
   appId: "1:684367456467:web:7fff9d88d6accf5426ae0e",
   measurementId: "G-YV81RWDHS5"
-};
+}

 var fireBase = firebase.initializeApp(firebaseConfig)     //<--------------- initialising firebase
 export default fireBase
 ```

 This is for configuring firebase with our React project.
 Now let's create a realtime database on firebase.
-Go back to to your firebase console and click the `Realtime Database` on the sidebar.
+Go back to your firebase console and click the `Realtime Database` on the sidebar.

 ![Sidebar](https://cloud-2zamqusnb.vercel.app/0screenshot__3__li.jpg)